nishk/Machine-learning/README.md

 Topics implemented -

+1. Simple linear regression with GD
-1. Linear Regression with multiple features and gradient descent
+1. Linear regression for multiple features with GD